Last Updated on June 30, 2022 by Angela Vaz

 You can try communicating your stance with them and explain how they’re making you feel.

-If they’ve had a past of their partners cheating on them or one of their parents practiced infidelity, then this could be the root cause of their insecurities.
+If they’ve had a past of their partners cheating on them or one of their parents practicing infidelity, then this could be the root cause of their insecurities.

 6. They are emotionally abusive